Juliiis/KATAS/README.md

-# LargestNumber
+# KATAS
-## CodinGame Technical Challenge
-The problem requires find the largest integer number in an array.

 ## Technologies
-This challenge was figured out with:
+This challenges was figured out with:
 **JavaScript**